Moving from passive to reactive documentation -- recording of presentation by Greg Koberger, ReadMe.com founder

-The following is a recording of a presentation about passive versus reactive documentation by Greg Koberger, developer and designer for ReadMe.io, a slick new REST API documentation tool.
+The following is a recording of a presentation about passive versus reactive documentation by Greg Koberger, developer and designer for ReadMe.com, a slick new REST API documentation tool.

 Greg gave this presentation at the STC Silicon Valley chapter meeting on January 12, 2015 in Santa Clara, California.
 (He gave a similar presentation to a Write the Docs meetup group in San Francisco.)